apedroed88/pysqlbuilder/README.rst

     SELECT "foo","bar" FROM "abc" WHERE ("foo","bar")=(1,2)

-Using ``pypika.Tuple`` on both sides of the comparison is redundant and |Brand| supports native python tuples.
+Using ``pysqlbuilder.Tuple`` on both sides of the comparison is redundant and |Brand| supports native python tuples.

 .. code-block:: python

-    from pypika import Query, Tuple
+    from pysqlbuilder import Query, Tuple

     q = Query.from_(self.table_abc) \
         .select(self.table_abc.foo, self.table_abc.bar) \